Official Community Plan (OCP)

 Public engagement opportunities

-Watch the introductory video as we plan for the future.
+Video: Get involved as we plan for the future

-Explore the four proposed growth scenarios in more detail with in-depth technical analysis.
+To explore the four proposed growth scenarios in more detail, with in-depth technical analysis, access the scenario dashboard.

 Learn about the topics covered by an OCP process by reading through the below Facts in Focus discussion papers and interactive summaries.